TheSoftwareDesignLab/OPIA-web-server/README.md

 This is Opia Server

-To run the server run on the terminal:
+To run the server, open your terminal on the project's folder and execute this commands:

 1. source bin/activate
 2. cd app